Music Performance

 Performing Ensembles in Music

-The following ensembles, all directed by faculty members, are vital extensions of the academic program of the Department of Music.
-Students may elect to participate for credit (MUS 260/270).
+The following ensembles, all directed by faculty members, are vital extensions of the academic program of the Music Department.
+Students may elect to participate for credit (MUS 260 and MUS 270).

 The Wellesley College Choir